 The SBA EIDL is available to businesses that have been impacted by the COVID-19 pandemic.
 Small businesses, agricultural businesses, and nonprofits may be eligible to receive a low-interest loan provided all SBA requirements are met.

-The Targeted EIDL Advance is a grant available to eligible small businesses as part of the COVID-19 stimulus bill signed into law on December 27, 2020.
-The Targeted EIDL Advance provides grants of up to $10,000 to eligible small businesses impacted by the coronavirus.
+The Targeted EIDL Advance is a grant of up to $10,000 to eligible small businesses impacted by COVID-19.
 These funds are disbursed more quickly than EIDL loans and do not have to be repaid.